Documenting your journey online while making money. Isn’t it fun? That’s what I have been doing with this blog since 2019.

 Rocket.net net offers three hosting service types: Managed Hosting, Agency Hosting, and Enterprise Hosting.

 To run a professional blog, you can use the first hosting type — Managed Hosting.
-This hosting service type is still divided into four plans:
+This hosting service type is still divided into four tiers:

 I use the Pro plan because I have three projects hosted on Rocket.net, including UtilizeWP.
 If you only want to create one website, you can use the Starter plan (you can upgrade your account anytime you want).